connectifi-co/docs/README.md

 ## Run the Docs

-First, run `pnpm i` to install the dependencies.
+First, run `npm i` to install the dependencies.
-Then, run `pnpm dev` to start the development server and visit `localhost:3000`.
+Then, run `npm run dev` to start the development server and visit https://localhost:3005.

 ## Deployment and Github Pages